Nifuroxazide

 Nifuroxazide (INN) is an oral nitrofuran antibiotic, patented since 1966 and used to treat colitis and diarrhea in humans and non-humans.
-It is sold under the brand names Ambatrol, Antinal, Bacifurane, Diafuryl (Turkey), Benol (Pakistan), Pérabacticel (France), Antinal, Diax (Egypt), Nifrozid, Ercefuryl (Romania, Czech Republic, Russia), Erfuzide (Thailand), Endiex (Slovakia), Enterofuryl (Bosnia and Herzegovina, Russia), Pentofuryl (Germany), Nifuroksazyd Hasco, Nifuroksazyd Polpharma (Poland), Topron, Enterovid (Latin America), Eskapar (Mexico), Enterocolin, Terracolin (Bolivia), Apazid (Morocco), Nifroxid (Tunisia), Nifural (Indonesia) and Septidiaryl.
+It is sold under the brand names Ambatrol, Antinal, Bacifurane, Diafuryl (Turkey), Benol (Pakistan), Pérabacticel (France), Antinal, Diax (Egypt), Dearexin (Guatemala), Nifrozid, Ercefuryl (Romania, Czech Republic, Russia), Erfuzide (Thailand), Endiex (Slovakia), Enterofuryl (Bosnia and Herzegovina, Montenegro, Russia), Pentofuryl (Germany), Nifuroksazyd Hasco, Nifuroksazyd Polpharma (Poland), Topron, Enterovid (Latin America), Eskapar (Mexico), Enterocolin, Terracolin (Bolivia), Apazid (Morocco), Nifroxid (Tunisia), Hufafural, Nifural (Indonesia), Nitronal (Georgia) and Septidiaryl.
 It is sold in capsule form and also as a suspension.

+Medical uses

+Nifuroxazide have been found effective in infective diarrhea.

+Mechanism of action

+Nifuroxazide is a nitrofuran antibacterial used for acute infectious diarrhea and related gastrointestinal infections; it is designed to act locally in the gut rather than systemically.
+Systemic absorption is negligible at therapeutic doses.
+Action of the drug is confined to the intestinal lumen, making it suitable for diarrheal infections where a local effect is desired.

+The nitro group of nifuroxazide is reduced by bacterial nitroreductases, generating reactive species that disrupt essential bacterial enzymes and macromolecules, so that the net effect is bactericidal activity localized to the gut lumen.

 History

 Maurice Claude Ernest Carron patented the drug in the United States in 1966.
 Subsequent patents issued to Germano Cagliero of Marxer S.p.A. describe the use of nifuroxazide as an antibiotic used to treat livestock.

-Effectiveness in humans
+Health claims

 In 1997, in an Ivory Coast promotional leaflet, GlaxoSmithKline claimed that nifuroxazide (under the brand name "Ambatrol") is an anti-dehydration treatment, "neutralise[s] microbacterials" in diarrhoea, and has "a spectrum which covers most enteropathogenic microbacterials, Shigella, Escherichia coli, Salmonella, Staphylococci, Klebsiella, Yersinia".
 The international non-profit organization Healthy Skepticism, at the time using their former name, Medical Lobby for Appropriate Marketing (MaLAM), disagreed, stating "We have not found any scientific evidence to support these claims."